criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/CampaignApi.md

 ## getApiV1ExternalRetailerCategoryCpcRatesByRetailerId

-> CategoryCpcRateCardPreviewListResponse getApiV1ExternalRetailerCategoryCpcRatesByRetailerId(retailerId)
+> CpcRateCardPreviewResponse getApiV1ExternalRetailerCategoryCpcRatesByRetailerId(retailerId, fields)

-Gets the minimum cpc bid for all categories for a retailer
+Gets the minimum cpc bid for the retailer, and optionally the categories under the retailer

 ### Example